dmagda/DevMastersDb/postgres/top_five_postgres_extensions_for_developers.md

 ## Number 4: Stored procedures in your programming language

-This is a category of extension that let you write and execute stored procedures in your favorite programming language.
+This is a category of extension that lets you write and execute stored procedures in your favorite programming language.

 In this tutorial, we'll take a look at the plv8 extension that lets create stored procedures in JavaScript.

 1. Go to your Tembo instance and enable plv8.

-2. Connect to your Tembo instane using psql or other tool and deploy this function written in JavaScript:
+2. Connect to your Tembo instance using psql or other tool and deploy this function written in JavaScript:

     ```sql
     CREATE OR REPLACE FUNCTION whoIsThat() RETURNS json AS $$